STARTING YOUR OWN BUSINESS

 The major advantage of this method is that it works out cheaper in the long term, as the merchant bank’s monthly and transaction fees are generally lower than those involved in other options.

-However, merchant banks also require you to sign a multi-year contract, and the process can be time-consuming.
+However, merchant banks usually require you to sign a multi-year contract, and the process can be time-consuming.

 Using an e-commerce platform

-Platforms like eBay and Etsy have built-in payment processors.
+Many payment platforms for small businesses, like eBay and Etsy, have built-in payment processors.
 While you’re unlikely to see many big businesses using these sites, they can be perfect for small shops or self-employed sole traders.

 Using an online payment app